manasishrotri/dataVizProject/README.md

 ## Open Questions

-(I am not sure how to show the ranking of countries on 1st day vs on the 31st May or how ranking and cases changed from start of the month till end of the month, Also I would like to implement box plot with D3 React)
+*for the prototype graph 2 which relates to the question, show the ranking of countries on 1st day vs on the 31st May or how ranking and cases changed from start of the month till end of the month, I am not sure if I am able to convey that thr' my visualization.
+*Also I would like to implement box plot with D3 React